Increase Your Customer Retention Rate

 Give your customers a reason to stay loyal to you by introducing a mission statement.
 You can inspire commitment from them through what they stand for.
 Now, more than ever, people are choosing brands with a message that aligns with their own beliefs.
 Whether it’s a devotion to planting trees, investing in young people, or improving workplace diversity, having an ultimate purpose for what you do will give your customers a reason to stand by you.

-Keep them keen with convenience
+Keep them keen on convenience

 A major reason people opt to stick by a company is due to ease of use or convenience.
 A prime example of this is when an online retailer provides the option to “save payment details”.
 Never again do you have to scramble for your debit card every time you want to make a purchase, and it’s simple conveniences such as this that keep customers going back to the same shop.